The Steve Wilkos Show: Format changes

 In the second season, Wilkos began dividing some episodes into two segments, each one dealing with different guests and issues.
 In rare cases, there can be three segments in one episode.
 Additionally, cheating and infidelity were added as topics to the show.

 According to the Chicago Sun-Times, executive producer Richard Dominick was forced from the program by Jerry Springer and NBC Universal Domestic Television after encouraging Wilkos to become extremely physical with a guest.
 Rachelle Wilkos, Wilkos's wife, and a long-time Jerry Springer crew member, became the program's executive producer.
 Steve Wilkos admitted to being dissatisfied with the show's first season, saying "All I did was yell at everybody and throw people off the stage.
 There was no level of emotion -- just hardcore yelling."
 Upon his wife taking over, she encouraged him to be himself and go with his "gut."

-Notable episodes

-Some episodes of the show have led to guests being arrested or convicted of crimes: